adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Get-GraphUriInfo, Invoke-GraphMethod don't support inherited methods
+* Member output commands should provide the option to show direct or transitive members
 * Fix parameter completion for uri parameters for method commands
 * Invoke-GraphMethod should take pipeline input for native objects
 * Invoke-GraphMethod does not seem to handle parameter and value parallel lists well